-From her recent International residency as guest vocalist for the world renowned Post Modern Jukebox, her invites to perform at the world renowned Cheltenham Jazz Festival and to support Jools Holland for selected dates on his UK tour and back to her earliest forays into jazz and blues, Emma’s impact upon the music scene is undeniable.
-She is also making a name for herself as a songwriter, having written and performed the title track for the film 'The Corrupted' starring Sam Claflin, Hugh Bonneville and Timothy Spall.
+From her recent International residency as guest vocalist for the world renowned Post Modern Jukebox, her invites to perform at the world renowned Cheltenham Jazz Festival, a sell out show which she then brought to the world famous 606 jazz club in 2020 and to support Jools Holland for selected dates on his UK tour as well as being invited back to open for him at The Royal Albert Hall, and back to her earliest forays into jazz and blues, Emma’s impact upon the music scene is undeniable.
+An invitation to sing with Nile Rogers for Sir Andrew Lloyd Webber at The Other Palace saw her find her sweet spot between musical theatre and her jazz/blues roots.
+She is also making a name for herself as a songwriter, having written and performed the title track for the film 'The Corrupted' starring Sam Claflin, Hugh Bonneville and Timothy Spall

 Emma’s soaring voice and transformative abilities as a performer mean she has also amassed a huge fan base in the world of stage, having starred in the West End as Eva Peron in Evita, Elphaba in Wicked and Scaramouche in We Will Rock You.
 Her reputation as a Leading Lady has led to invitations to appear on This Morning - during which she both performed Defying Gravity and collected the Olivier Award on behalf of Wicked – and the Andrew Marr Show.
 On radio, Emma has been a guest artist on BBC Radio 4 Woman’s Hour, BBC Radio 2 Live and the Elaine Paige Show.
-This year, she had the honour of being chosen to perform as Eva Peron in the BBC documentary celebrating 40 years of Evita.
-She will be performing the lead role of Grizabella in Kilworth House Theatre's upcoming revival of 'Cats', which opens in July.
+In 2019 she had the honour of being chosen to perform as Eva Peron in the BBC documentary celebrating 40 years of Evita.
+In the same year, she also performed the lead role of Grizabella in Kilworth House Theatre's critically acclaimed revival of ‘Cats'.

-She is a proud Ambassador for leading music therapy charity Nordoff Robbins with whom she is developing a podcast celebrating the power of music to change lives.
-She also works regularly as a sports host and presenter for Swim England (BBC).
+She works regularly as a presenter on both TV and radio for Magic FM on their ‘Magic at the Musicals’ channel and as a sports host and presenter for Swim England (BBC).
+She is a proud Ambassador for leading music therapy charity Nordoff Robbins and has also recently launched her own podcast ‘Dear Music…’ which explores our collective lover affair with music whilst raising awareness of the many varied music charities in the UK.
 Emma’s passion to pass on what she has learned to the next generation means that she works consistently leading masterclasses and workshops in Musical Theatre throughout the UK.

 'Her voice has an extraordinary dynamic range, dropping to a manipulative liquid loveliness'